vitalif/bugzilla4intranet-docker/README.md

 Please note that you should probably use SMTP to send email from inside of a Docker container.

+You can take example nginx configuration for proxying Bugzilla4Intranet from this repo: etc/nginx/sites-available/bugzilla4intranet

 # Docker cheatsheet

 Some basic commands to work with the resulting container: